exciteproject/EXannotator/README.md

 #### How To Run
 There are two ways of using EXRef-Segmentation:

-1- Using [CERMINE](https://github.com/CeON/CERMINE) to extracting Meta data automatically. in this case **"Apache Tomcat"** is needed.
-* first drop a copy of **"webservice.war"** file in the deploy directory in Tomcat.
-* next put a copy of **"EXRef-Segmentation"** folder in the deploy directory in Tomcat.
-* then use this URL ```http://localhost:8080/EXRef-Segmentation/index.html``` to run the tool.

-2- Extracting Meta datas without using CERMINE:
-* put a copy of **"EXRef-Segmentation"** folder in localhost directory.
+* Put a copy of **"EXRef-Segmentation"** folder in localhost directory.
-* use this URL ```http://localhost:8080/EXRef-Segmentation/index.html``` to run the tool.
+* Use this URL ```http://localhost:8080/EXRef-Segmentation/index.html``` to run the tool.

 #### How To Use
-1. First: upload a text file which contain references (each reference should be in one line).
+1. Upload a text file which contain references (each reference should be in one line).
-2. Second: select meta data in text and tagged them by click on related buttons.
+2. Select meta data in text and tagged them by click on related buttons.
-3. Then: navigate between references.
+3. Navigate between references.
-4. Finlay: save it as a XML file.
+4. Save it as a XML file.
-5. A live demo is available for this tool in this address: [here](http://excite.west.uni-koblenz.de/seganno/index.html)
+5. A live demo is available [here](http://excite.west.uni-koblenz.de/seganno/index.html)
-6. Watch our brief video tutorial to learn how to use this tool: [here](https://www.youtube.com/watch?v=xwed_XugR7E)
+6. A video tutorial to learn how to use this tool is available [here](https://www.youtube.com/watch?v=xwed_XugR7E)

 #### Sample File To Use
-There are some sample files to test EXRef-Segmentation [here](https://github.com/exciteproject/EXannotator/tree/master/Files_for_test/EXRef-Identifier)
+* Sample files to test are available [here](https://github.com/exciteproject/EXannotator/tree/master/Files_for_test/EXRef-Identifier)
-These samples consists of reference strings which extracted from a sample pdf by [CERMINE](https://github.com/CeON/CERMINE)
+* The layout file extracted from pdf file by using [Refex](https://github.com/exciteproject/refext).

 #### Output Sample
 Output File will be in XML Format.
-The following is part of output for a segmented reference string by **EXRef-Segmentation**:
+The following is part of output for a segmented reference string:

 ```html
 ...